Summer & Cinnamon

 Carnitas or pulled pork

 The "wow" option.
 If you've got the time, slow-cook pork shoulder with cumin, garlic, and orange juice for 8 hours.
 Falls apart, tastes incredible, looks impressive.
-Pork shoulder loses closer to 40% during the cook, so plan a bigger roast than you think — figure 1 lb raw pork shoulder per 3 people.
+Pork shoulder loses about 35% during the cook, so plan a bigger roast than you think — figure 1 lb raw pork shoulder per 3 people.

 Beans (as a main or alongside meat)